sky-shift/skyshift/docs/source/examples/vllm.rst

 1) Two K8s clusters:
     - Cluster1 with 1 nvidia GPU
     - Cluster2 with 1 nvidia GPU
-    For instance, lets assume the GPU is nvidia L4
+    For instance, lets assume the GPU type is nvidia L4

 .. code-block:: shell